 Is there a solution to hydraulic oil degradation?

 Fortunately, with modern technology there’s a solution to the expense and environmental damage which is caused through a constant need for hydraulic oil.

-Technologies like DST Oil allow for oil to be recycled and regenerated.
-Through the use of Double Separation Technology, almost any oil can be cleaned time and time again.
-This allows for you to keep re-using the same oils with minimal top-offs for an extended period of time.
+Technologies like RecondOil's Double Separation Technology (DST) allow for oil to be recycled and regenerated.
+Through the use of DST, almost any oil can be cleaned time and time again.
+This allows for you to keep re-using the same oils with minimal top-ups for an extended period of time.

 In the end, it’s not just about saving money.
 It’s about remaining environmentally conscious.
-DST Oil’s technology is slated to change the way the world uses oils, turning the former cycle of oil inevitably degrading into something usable only for asphalt into a place where things can come full circle.
+DST provides an opportunity to change the way the world uses oils, turning the former cycle of oil inevitably degrading into something usable only for asphalt into a place where things can come full circle.
 Time and time again.

 While preventing damage to the oil in its entirety isn’t currently possible, being able to regenerate oils time and time again is looking to be the way to the future.

 Hydraulic systems have been with humanity for a long, long time.
 There’s evidence of their usage quite early on, but the biggest advancements had to wait until the last century to be brought into play.

 Hydraulic systems operate off of Pascal’s Law, essentially since fluids are almost entirely incompressible pressure applied to a system can be used to almost instantly transmit power through a liquid medium.
 This makes for an incredible way to transmit the maximum amount of force with a minimum amount of input.

 It’s best to think of hydraulics as a fluid-based alternative to the standard mechanical methods of moving things and it’s a bit too complex to go into in detail here.

 The biggest advance in hydraulics since the beginning, apart from electrical inputs, is undoubtedly the use of oils.